davidaellis/UsageLoggerPublished/README.md

 # Usage Logger

 Usage logger is an Android app that records or extracts data about how a person uses their smartphonephone.
 Primarily developed to assist with psychological research and behavioural science more generally, the app can be customised to perform a number of different functions.
-This includes an ability to extract historical data about previous (retrospective) usage form the previous 5 days.
+This includes an ability to extract historical data about usage form the previous 5 days.

 Pre-Print: